Muffin, muffin, muffin!

 It almost sounded like he was inside the garage, but that couldn’t be.
 I’m still using the garage as an isolation tool between the dogs until they can get along, and I know for a fact I haven’t let any cats in there.
 My car is parked in the driveway and as I’m looking at it I’m having a flashback.
 I run back inside for a flashlight.
 Sure enough, the mews are coming from my car.
 I lay on the ground and point my flashlight under my car, and who should I see emerging?
 Muffin.

 Muffin the Miracle Baby is born again from the bowels of my Chevy’s underhood and chassis.
 Looking like Bert from Mary Poppins.
 I’m hoping he just crawled under there while my car has been cooling off.
-If he’s been under there all day including the drive to Mansfield and back for Jordi’s emergency, that will be another miracle ride for him.
+If he’s been under there all day including the drive to Mansfield and back for Jordi’s emergency, that will have been another miracle ride for him.